Trello vs Jira: Which one to choose? (2023)

 Trello pricing, Source: trello.com

-Jira’s Free plan is available only for up to 10 users, including features such as:
+Jira’s Free plan is available only for up to 10 users and includes features such as:

 • Unlimited project boards,